pavkids84-dev/cloud-infrastructure-labs/README.md

 ### Use Disposable Resources for Destructive Labs

-Potentially destructive commands are practiced only with dedicated lab resources.
+Potentially destructive operations are practiced only on dedicated lab resources.

 Examples include: